brandiroo/WireframeEX/research.md

 Research Plan<br>
-<a href=https://docs.google.com/document/d/1tLCYZqlyAGL9vsnobFoW8eAG9by7S0Qlvvk8bEQ0-Dw/edit?usp=sharing>Google Docs - Research Plan Document</a>
+<a target="new" href=https://docs.google.com/document/d/1tLCYZqlyAGL9vsnobFoW8eAG9by7S0Qlvvk8bEQ0-Dw/edit?usp=sharing>Google Docs - Research Plan Document</a>

 Summaries of your user research including personas using the format in the personas worksheet and research highlights